workarea-commerce/workarea/docs/rails7-migration-patterns/webpacker-to-sprockets-4.md

 ### 6) Add additional assets to precompile (if needed)

-If you add new top-level assets that aren’t linked in `manifest.js`, you may need to add them to `config/initializers/assets.rb`:
+If you add new top-level assets that aren't linked in `manifest.js`, you may need to add them to `config/initializers/assets.rb`:

 ```ruby